Tom Melhuish 8 min read

 What to do if I can’t find my business energy bills?

-If you haven’t received a business energy bill recently, we recommend requesting one from the customer services department of your supplier.
+If you haven’t received a business energy bill recently, we recommend requesting one from your supplier’s customer services department.

 See our ultimate guide to business energy suppliers for your supplier’s contact information.